 Infant-Toddler Parent Participation Program

 We believe in laying the foundation of community early—for the child and the adult.
-Designed with both in mind, this program provides two hours of exploration and developmental learning in an environment designed especially for very young children.
-Children are free to explore engaging indoor and outdoor spaces.
-Their parents or caregivers get to share valuable time with them as they experience new milestones and accomplishments.
-This program provides children with the chance to interact and engage with their parents, teachers, and peers.
-Teachers offer parents unique insights into their child’s development, behavior, and offer useful advice to aid in guiding and interacting with their child.
+This virtual program includes individual and small group time with teachers who offer parents unique insights into their child’s development, behavior, and offer useful advice to aid in guiding and interacting with their child.
 In addition to the individualized support parents and their children receive, parents meet as a group to discuss shared questions and topics, from practical parenting ideas to research in child development.

 2-3 Year Olds